 Primetime Ratings: CBS Wins With Comedies

-CBS was the top scorer in Thursday ratings, its comedies leading to a 1.3 in viewers 18-49, per the Nielsen overnights, and a 6 share.
-That squeaked by the 1.2/5 that ABC posted.
+CBS took the top ratings honors Thursday, its popular sitcoms leading to a 1.7 in viewers 18-49, according to the Nielsen overnights, and a 7 share.
+That beat the 1.2/5 posted by ABC.

 The television industry's top news stories, analysis and blogs of the day.